Adhalianna/cargo-auditable-action/README.md

 All of the following are optional:

-- `args`: The arguments that will be passed to the `cargo build` command which is a part of the process executed by `cargo-auditable`.
+- `args`: The arguments that will be passed to the cargo build command which is a part of the process executed by cargo-auditable.
-- `toolchain`: The Rust toolchain to use, e.g. `nightly`, defaults to `stable`
+- `toolchain`: The Rust toolchain to use, e.g. _nightly_, defaults to _stable_
-- `cargo_auditable_version`: The version of `cargo-auditable` that should be fetched from [crates.io](https://crates.io/).
+- `cargo_auditable_version`: The version of cargo-auditable that should be fetched from [crates.io](https://crates.io/).
 Defaults to the latest version.

 ## Implementation